GunaSathwik/Netflix/README.md

 https://helpful-baklava-23c3f9.netlify.app

-Don't hesitate to accept it this is a very good clone....✌️✌️✌️
+Don't hesitate to accept if this is a very good clone....✌️✌️✌️